 This is a homemade copycat recipe for P.F.
 Chang’s chicken lettuce wraps.
-They are easy to make and taste like the restaurant version.
+This recipe only takes about 20 minutes to make and is just as good as the restaurant version.

 A few weeks ago, I made lettuce wraps using Lee Kum Kee’s lettuce wrap sauce, which is similar to the lettuce wraps I grew up eating.
 This then sparked a debate in my house as to which version of lettuce wraps tastes better, the very popular P.F.
 Chang’s or the more traditional Chinese ones?